Square Capital Review: Automated Business Loans

 - Multiple Square accounts

-Be aware that Square Capital is a bit unusual in that you do not apply for a loan; Square extends an offer if you’re eligible.
+Be aware that Square Capital is a bit unusual in that you do not apply for a loan; you will receive a Square Capital loan offer if you’re eligible.
 Check out the Application Process section for more information.

 These are the rates and fees for Square Capital’s loan program: